citusdata/citus_docs/reference/user_defined_functions.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The master_add_node() function registers a new node addition in the cluster in the Citus metadata table pg_dist_node.
+It also copies reference tables to the new node.

 Arguments
 ************************